The Brian Conley Show: Nick Frisbee and Larry the Loafer

 Nick Frisbee was a children's in-vision continuity presenter who had a squirrel puppet sidekick, Larry the Loafer (operated by Ray Tizzard).
-The premise of the character was to mock children's television presenters at the time, many who had puppet sidekicks – Larry was loosely based, and named after, BBC Saturday morning show Going Live's puppet Gordon the Gopher.
+The premise of the character was to mock children's television presenters at the time, many who had puppet sidekicks – Larry was loosely based, and named after, BBC Saturday morning show Going Live's puppet Gordon the Gopher and had a similar voice as Sooty & Co's Sweep.
 Unlike children's television presenters, Nick was crude, and often cared very little for Larry or his viewers.
 He'd famously treat Larry very harshly, often hitting him with a club, which prompted the audience to 'aww,' to which Nick would reiterate to the audience that "it's a puppet!"
 Nick would read out letters, poems and jokes "sent in" by viewers with double-entendre names, and show spoof trailers for movies.
 In the last episode, Larry gets his revenge on Nick by dropping a studio light on him when he appeals for the welfare of loafers.